adamsilver/fdpb/02-a-checkout-flow.md

 ![Order Summary](.)

 As the user completes each step, the order summary will contain more and more information.
 For example, on the first screen (email address), it will contain what they're buying.
 On the next screen it will also contain their email address, and so forth.
-If the user spots a mistake, they can jump back to any previous step by clicking the edit link—just like the review page.
+If the user spots a mistake, they can jump back to any previous step by clicking the edit link — just like the review page.

 Layout wise, the summary panel should be less prominent than the form.
-So it should be placed beside the form on large viewports, and below the form on mobile, where there isn't enough room for it.
+So it should be placed beside the form on large viewports, and below the form on mobile, where there isn't enough room for <it class=""></it>

 ### Back Links